The Apprenticeship

 “Caesura,” included a visible

-in creation.
+break in each line.
 I was guided

 by a confused theory of aesthetics, began desiring